Greetings in the Lord’s name.

-I hope this finds everyone doing well.
+I hope the rest of your summer goes well.
 Blessings, Fr.
 Olin